 Washington, D.C., is not only known as being the nation's capital, but it is also an international city with a vibrant tourist industry and business climate.
-The U.S. Census Bureau estimated that there were 646,449 residents in Washington, D.C. in 2013, an increase of 2.2% from the same period of the prior year.
-The Washington Metropolitan Region has a population of more than 5.9 million individuals and is the seventh largest metropolitan area in the country.
+The U.S. Census Bureau estimated that there were 658,893 residents in Washington, D.C. in 2014, an increase of 1.9% from the same period of the prior year.
+The Washington Metropolitan Region has a population of more than 6.0 million individuals and is the seventh largest metropolitan area in the country.

 The District's economic base is driven by the federal and local governments as well as diplomatic embassies and international organizations.
-The federal civilian workforce in the District averaged 236,021 employees, while thousands more are estimated to work elsewhere in the metropolitan area.
-The District is host to more than 176 foreign embassies and other recognized diplomatic missions.
+The federal civilian workforce in the District averaged 236,751 employees, while thousands more are estimated to work elsewhere in the metropolitan area.
+The District is host to more than 180 foreign embassies and other recognized diplomatic missions.
 A number of international organizations, such as the International Monetary Fund, World Bank, Inter-American Development Bank and Organization of American States are headquartered in the District.
-An estimated 19.0 million people visit the Washington Metropolitan Area on an annual basis, not only to do business with the federal government and local firms, but also to visit the national monuments, historic sites, museums and other major cultural attractions.
+An estimated 20.2 million people visit the Washington Metropolitan Region on an annual basis, not only to do business with the federal government and local firms, but also to visit the national monuments, historic sites, museums and other major cultural attractions.

 Income has grown considerably in the District in recent years.
-The unemployment rate in the District decreased from 8.2% in 2012 to 7.0% in 2014.
-The District's economy grew consistently faster than the national economy for much of this decade and is expected to continue to grow in 2015.
-The District's economy is more information and service dependent than most states, accounting for the region's insulation from the most recent national housing and credit centric recession.
+The unemployment rate in the District decreased from 8.2% in 2012 to 6.9% in 2015.
+The District's economy grew consistently faster than the national economy for much of this decade and is expected to continue to grow in 2016.
+The District's economy is relatively more information and service industry dependent than most states, accounting for the region's insulation from the most recent national housing and credit centric recession.